reenhanced/wp-dev-kit/README.md

 └── README.md
 ```

-- `public_html/wp-content` is mapped into the container so you can develop custom code in-place.
+- `public_html/wp-content` maps into the container so you can develop custom code in-place.
-- `plugins/` is mounted at `/var/www/html/wp-content/wp-dev-kit-packages/` inside the container.
-Any ZIP you place here is available for `wp plugin install` commands.
+- `plugins/` mounts to `/var/www/html/wp-content/wp-dev-kit-packages/` inside the container.
+Any ZIP placed here is available for `wp plugin install` commands.
-- Everything under `db/`, `plugins/`, and `public_html/` is gitignored except for `.keep` placeholders, keeping secrets and generated content out of the repository.
+- Everything under `db/`, `plugins/`, and `public_html/` stays out of version control except for `.keep` placeholders, ensuring secrets and generated content remain local.

 ## Overriding wp-env settings

-- Copy `config/wp-config-extra.sample.php` to `config/wp-config-extra.php` and reference it from a `.wp-env.override.json` file if you need custom constants (`WP_HOME`, multisite flags, etc.).
+- Copy `config/wp-config-extra.sample.php` to `config/wp-config-extra.php` and reference it from `.wp-env.override.json` when custom constants (`WP_HOME`, multisite flags, and more) are required.
-- To add Docker labels (or other compose tweaks), run `npm run start` once so `.wp-env/docker-compose.yml` is generated.
-Then create `.wp-env/docker-compose.override.yml` next to it with your additional settings. wp-env will respect the override file on subsequent starts.
+- Add Docker labels or other compose tweaks by running `npm run start` once so `.wp-env/docker-compose.yml` exists, then create `.wp-env/docker-compose.override.yml` with your local additions. wp-env respects the override file on subsequent starts.

 Example override snippet for labels: